discretize/discretize-guides/builds/revenant/heal-renegade/index.md

 **50-40%**
 * Precast <Skill name="Soulcleaves Summit"/> at Arkk's location.
 * Share <Boon name="Alacrity"/> with <Skill name="Orders from Above"/>.
-* Use <Skill name="Surge of the Mists"/> with the <Effect name="Hypernovalaunch"/> to break the defiance bar.
+* Use <Skill name="Surge of the Mists"/> with the <SpecialActionKey name="hypernovalaunch"/> to break the defiance bar.
 * Share <Boon name="Might"/> with <Skill name="Heroic Command"/>.
 * Weapon swap and change to <Skill name="Legendary Centaur Stance"/>.

 **Gladiator**
 * Activate <Skill name="Protective Solace"/> on top of the group to prevent the robots from dealing damage to your group.
 There is also one robot that applies conditions, especially detrimental to your group's damage is <Condition name="Weakness"/>.
-* If Gladiator gets a defiance bar, use your <Effect name="Hypernovalaunch"/> to do 232 defiance bar damage to it and blast a fire field if there is one under him.
+* If Gladiator gets a defiance bar, use your <SpecialActionKey name="hypernovalaunch"/> to do 232 defiance bar damage to it and blast a fire field if there is one under him.
 * Change to <Skill name="Legendary Renegade Stance"/> when the phase is finished.

 **40-30%**